garystafford/streaming-sales-generator/README.md

 * Writes smoothie purchases to an Apache Kafka topic (topic 2/3)
 * Restocks low product inventories based on a minimum stock levels
 * Writes restocking activities to an Apache Kafka topic with time, old level, new level, etc. (topic 3/3)
-* Works with SASL/SCRAM authentication, as well as no authentication methods for connecting to Kafka
+* Configurable authentication methods (SASL/SCRAM or PLAINTEXT) for connecting to Kafka

 ## Sample Dashboard